Noncommutative Chern-Simons theory on the quantum 3-sphere $S^3_\theta$

 for the $(b, B)$-cocycle $(\phi_1, \phi_3)$ given in the 3-dimensional local index formula. \end{defn} When the linear term $\phi_1$ vanishes, this definition coincides with that of Connes and Chamseddine introduced in \cite{CC06}.
 For example, $\phi_1$ does not vanish in the case of $SU_q(2)$, but it does vanish for $\mathbb{T}^3_\Theta$ or $S^3_\theta$.

 \begin{thm}[\cite{P1201}] The noncommutative Chern--Simons action is gauge invariant up to a Fredholm index,

 \end{thm} This can be verified directly by the properties of the $(b,B)$-cocycle $(\phi_1, \phi_3)$ and the local index formula.
-Once the gauge invariance of the Chern--Simons action is established, we can talk about its Feynman integral quantization, which will be discussed in a later section.
+Once the gauge invariance of the Chern--Simons action is established, one can further study the noncommutative quantum Chern--Simons theory by a formal Feynman integral quantization.

-\section{Quantum 3-sphere $S^3_\theta$}
+\section{Quantum 3-sphere}

-In this section we first recall the Dirac geometry of the 3-sphere $S^3$, the Dirac spectrum can be computed from different approaches \cite{H74, H00, M11}.
-The quantum 3-sphere $S^3_\theta$ can be defined as a $\theta$-deformed $C^*$-algebra \cite{CL01}, and a spectral triple on $S^3_\theta$ will be constructed as a noncommutative analogue of the Dirac geometry of $S^3$.
+In this section we first recall the Dirac geometry of the classical three sphere $S^3$, its Dirac spectrum can be computed from different approaches \cite{H74, H00, M11}.
+The quantum 3-sphere $S^3_\theta$ will be defined as a $\theta$-deformed $C^*$-algebra \cite{CL01}, and a spectral triple on $S^3_\theta$ will be constructed as a noncommutative analogue of the Dirac geometry of $S^3$.

 On the unit 3-sphere $S^3= \left\{(z_1,z_2)\in\mathbb{C}^2 : |z_1|^2 + |z_2|^2 = 1\right\} $, the Hopf action is the isometric circle action,